Parkinson’s Disease and Caregiving

 Caring for a loved one with PD can be a challenging job, especially as the disease progresses.
 Former caregivers of a loved one with PD suggest doing the following (see more about these at the end of this fact sheet): Get prepared, Take care of yourself, Get help (don’t try to do it all yourself), Work to maintain a good relationship with your loved one, and Encourage the person with PD for whom you care, to stay active.

 Preparing for caregiving starts with education.
 Reading this fact sheet is a good start.
-There are many more resources available to you in the Resources section of this fact sheet.
+More resources are available to you in the Resources section of this fact sheet.
 Early Parkinson’s disease (PD) usually requires more emotional support and less hands-on care.
 It is a good time for family members/caregivers to educate themselves about the disease.

 Who Gets Parkinson’s Disease?

 Parkinson’s disease, documented in 1817 by physician James Parkinson, is the second most common neurodegenerative disease after Alzheimer’s disease.
-Estimates regarding the number of people in the United States with Parkinson’s range from 500,000 to 1,500,000 with 50,000 to 60,000 new cases reported annually.
-There is no objective test for Parkinson’s disease so the mis-diagnosis rate can be high, especially when a professional who doesn’t regularly work with the disease makes the diagnosis.
+Estimates regarding the number of people in the United States with Parkinson’s range from 500,000 to 1,500,000, with 50,000 to 60,000 new cases reported annually.
+No objective test for Parkinson’s disease exists, so the misdiagnosis rate can be high, especially when a professional who doesn’t regularly work with the disease makes the diagnosis.

 - Tremor: Not all persons with PD develop tremor, but this is a common symptom.
 The tremor is described as a “pill rolling” action of the hand/fingers, usually most pronounced at rest, and may lessen with action, or movement.
 Tremor often starts on one side of the body—usually with the hand—but may also involve the arms, feet, legs, and chin.

-- Slow Movement (bradykinesia), Loss of Movement (akinesia): Symptoms present with a decreased arm swing on one side, or decreased ability to perform usual motor tasks at usual speeds.
-They can lose the ability to make normal facial expression appearing “mask-like” to the person they are talking with.
+- Slow movement (bradykinesia), loss of movement (akinesia): Symptoms present with a decreased arm swing on one side, or decreased ability to perform usual motor tasks at usual speeds.
+Those affected can lose the ability to make normal facial expressions, appearing “mask-like” to the person they are talking with.
 Family and friends may comment that the person smiles less or appears disinterested when in fact they are unable to make the facial muscles move in ways to help express what they are feeling.

 Although there are no specific tests for Parkinson’s disease, there are several ways of making a diagnosis.
 Usually a diagnosis is based on a neurological exam that covers evaluation of the symptoms and their severity.
 If symptoms are serious enough, a trial test of anti-Parkinson’s drugs may be used.
 Brain scans may be made to rule out other diseases whose symptoms resemble Parkinson’s disease.
-There are always two of the above primary symptoms present when a diagnosis of Parkinson’s disease is made.
+At least two of the above primary symptoms are present when a diagnosis of Parkinson’s disease is made.